MetroModelingServices/metro_mce/README.md

-The [Oregon Metro](http://www.oregonmetro.gov/) Multi-Criteria Evaluation (MCE) toolkit supports transportation planning alternatives analysis by estimating the quantitative “Social Return on Investment” of alternative scenarios.
+The [Oregon Metro](http://www.oregonmetro.gov/) Multi-Criteria Evaluation (MCE) toolkit supports transportation planning alternatives analysis by estimating the quantitative “Social Return on Investment” of alternative transportation investment scenarios.

 # Data Export
 The following scripts are used to export all the required data from the R demand model and the EMME supply model.